You can find out more information about the Guild and being a trustee on these pages.

 We also gather information from students involved in activity groups, from student representatives across all three faculties, and from the broader student population.
 In addition the Guild is committed to the use of digital communication in order to create a constant two-way dialogue, which is supplemented by ongoing face-to-face communication with our members.
 We are an organisation run by students and which acts on their behalf.

 As a charitable organisation we are governed by a Board of Trustees who have the ultimate responsibility for everything we do.
-There are twelve Trustees who include the four elected student officers, four external trustees who are appointed for their skills and experience, and four student trustees who are appointed from within the student body.
+There are twelve Trustees who include the four elected student officers, four external trustees, who are not students and are appointed for the skills and experience they can bring to the Board, and four student trustees who are appointed from within the student body - this could be you!

 The Board of Trustees is chaired by the Guild President.

-The Guild's current strategic plan runs until 2019; it sets out the key goals of the Guild over several years.
-Over the next two years the Guild will be forming a new strategic plan for post-2019, you can see the Guild’s current strategic plan here.
+The Guild's current strategic plan runs until this summer; it sets out the key goals of the Guild over several years.
+We are forming a new strategic plan to guide the Guild's goals and activities for the next few years, if you are successgul in joining the Board you will have the opportunity to shape how this plan is implemented from the outset.
+You can see the Guild’s current strategic plan here.

 Be an active and vocal member of our Board of Trustees who are responsible for making sure students are at the heart of everything we do, and for setting the strategy of the organisation.
-It also approves all policy, our annual budget, and monitors organisational performance.
+They also approve all policy, our annual budget, and monitor organisational performance.
 The Trustee Board’s remit is summarised as:

 Student trustees are appointed for a term of up to two years (running from 1st August to July 31st) but you will stop being a trustee on leaving the university if this is sooner.